-Rachel joined Chambers in 2015 after 12 years working for a busy and well respected High Street Practice in the South Tyneside area.
+Rachel transferred to the Bar and joined Chambers in 2015 after 12 years working for a busy and well-respected High Street Law Firm in the South Tyneside area.
 Rachel qualified as a Solicitor in 2010 and gained Higher Rights of Audience in 2011.
 Her practice as a Solicitor was almost entirely spent in Criminal Litigation.
 Rachel appeared in numerous cases, covering a wide range of criminal offences, in both the Magistrates Court and the Crown Court.
-Those cases include complex fraud, racially aggravated offences, driving matters, burglary and serious assaults.
-Whilst instructing Counsel, Rachel has been involved in defending numerous cases of homicide as well as serious violent offences, historical rape and sexual abuse.
+Those cases included complex fraud, racially aggravated offences, driving matters, burglary and serious assaults.
+Rachel has also been involved in defending numerous cases of homicide as well as serious violent offences, historical rape and sexual abuse.

 R v T Rachel successfully defended a young man accused of a racially aggravated public order offence.

 R v H Rachel acted for a young man with significant psychiatric problems and learning difficulties who had been charged with making a malicious communication.
 The Defendant had made a hoax call to the emergency services which resulted in several ambulances and firearms officers being called out at the cost of thousands of pounds to the taxpayer.

 R v O Rachel successfully defended a man accused of a violent domestic assault on his then partner.
 The allegation was said by the Defence to be untrue and malicious.